By Tom · Published Sep. 27th, 2021 · Updated Aug. 4th, 2025

 Phyllisia Shipwreck

-At the junction we followed the sign to the wreck, and in just a few minutes reached the beach.
-The wreck is a big obvious thing, a hulk of orangey-brown metal sticking out of the sand.
-There are other items of interest like washed-up lobster cages, fishing nets, and plastic junk that has ended up in the ocean.
+At the junction, we followed the sign to the wreck, and in just a few minutes reached the beach.
+The wreck is a big, obvious thing, a hulk of orangey-brown metal sticking out of the sand.
+There are other items of interest like washed-up lobster cages, fishing nets, and plastic junk that have ended up in the ocean.

 As we circled the wreck, we saw one large shimmering silver plate on the other side of it.
 Then two.
-Could they be super larger shells?
+Could they be super large shells?
 We went round to have a look.
-Yes indeed, they were large shells, face with the pearlescent inside upwards, glimmering in the sun.
+Yes indeed, they were large shells, faced with the pearlescent inside upwards, glimmering in the sun.
 There were actually loads of them.

 Milkwood Tunnel